reminder-bot/reminder-rs/README.md

 You'll need rustc and cargo for compilation.
 To run, you'll need Python 3 still (due to no suitable replacement for dateparser in Rust)

 ### Compiling
 Reminder Bot can be built by running `cargo build --release` in the top level directory.
+It is necessary to create a folder called 'assets' containing an image file with its name specified in the environment as `WEBHOOK_AVATAR`, of dimensions 128x128px to be used as the webhook avatar.

 ### Setting up Python
 Reminder Bot by default looks for a venv within it's working directory to run Python out of.
 To set up a venv, install `python3-venv` and run `python3 -m venv venv`.
 Then, run `source venv/bin/activate` to activate the venv, and do `pip install dateparser` to install the required library